ClimbsRocks/Concordia/README.md

 ## Description

+Concordia is a tracking and analytics tool for machine learning models running in production.

 Using Concordia, you should be able to rapidly have confidence in your shipped ML models.

-If everything's working as expected, you should be able to see that, and heave a sigh of relief.
+If everything's working as expected, you should have quick proof that you're in a position to scale up this model.

-If things are not going according to plan, again, you should be able to see that rapidly, and nearly as quickly see the root cause of those discrepancies.
+If things are not going according to plan, you should be able to see that rapidly, and have a suite of information to hone in on the root cause of those discrepancies.

-It's designed to work across environments, with many critical parameters configurable (such as database settings).

 ## Basic Setup

 ```

 from concordia import Concordia
 concord = Concordia()